Book a flu shot

 7. Flu Shots Are Often Free or Low in Cost

-Flu shots are usually completely free for anyone who has a health insurance plan.
+Flu vaccines are usually completely free for anyone who has a health insurance plan.
 Many healthcare providers do not require a copay for a flu shot.

 According to GoodRX, without health insurance, the flu shot can range in cost between $0 and $50.
 Factors that influence the cost of a flu shot include the rates set by the provider, the provider’s geographical location, and the type of flu shot being given.

-Some flu shot providers such as pharmacies and supermarkets may offer special discounts or coupons for the flu shot.
-For example, those who have membership cards to these stores may receive a free or low-cost flu shot.
+Some flu shot providers such as pharmacies and supermarkets may offer special discounts or coupons for the flu vaccine.
+For example, those who have membership cards to these stores may receive a free or low-cost flu vaccination.

 It also helps to check with your employer or school, as many workplaces, colleges, and universities usually offer free flu shots to their employees and students.